ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ### Arrays

-Let’s review about arrays.
+Let's review about arrays.
 A good resource to help get your head wrapped around Arrays is [w3school - PHP Arrays](http://www.w3schools.com/php/php_arrays.asp).

 Arrays - Allow the user to store multiple values in a special kind of variable called an array.
 Each item in an array is given a key/index.
 A key in this case is the number in which the item appears within the array starting with 0.
 These types of arrays are called index arrays.